Frequently Asked Questions

 Does everyone who applies get in?

-- Attendance and participation at the mandatory EdCAP Orientation Day (students who do not attend Orientation are not admitted into the program), and
+- Attendance and participation at the mandatory EdCAP/Edmonds CC Orientation Day (students who do not attend Orientation are not admitted into the program)

 I am looking for an easier alternative high school program.
 Is EdCAP the right fit for me?

-No. EdCAP is not necessarily an easier alternative to traditional high school.
-Students take classes that are designed to help them complete High School Diploma requirements.
-In addition, EdCAP students are required to take two EdCAP classes: EdCAP 095 and EdCAP 096 and Culminating Project.
+No, EdCAP is not necessarily an easier alternative to traditional high school.
+Students take classes that are designed to help them complete High School Diploma requirements including state tests and culminating project.
+In addition, EdCAP students are required to take two EdCAP classes: EdCAP 095 and EdCAP 096, which are designed to help support students in their transition to college and/or career.
+Students:

-- Develop and implement a project plan and utilize research resources, and
+- Develop and implement a project plan and utilize research resources

 - Practice working effectively in groups.